 Before I attempt to answer this, isn't patience an adjective (modifying Victor, the noun).
 Or is it referring to "few patients (pacientes)- not little patience" as a quantity?

 In otherwords, I believe paciencia is an adjective (quality - not quantity), and I think the poco would be a modifier and not be changed.
 It would stay poco.
 Right?

 But if the word was patients (pacientes- quantitiy of patients), then the poco would change to poca, because paciente is a feminine noun.

-This relates to:Using demasiado, bastante, suficiente, poco, tanto and mucho to express quantity (quantitative adjectives) -
+This question relates to:Spanish lesson "Using demasiado, bastante, suficiente, poco, tanto and mucho to express quantity (quantitative adjectives)"

 Login to submit your answer